elp192/Stock-Data-Analysis/README.md

 </p>

 ### Analysis of refactoring code
-Two modules with the same outputs (Figure 1) are created in [green_stocks.xlsm].
+Two modules with the same outputs (Figure 1) are created in [green_stocks.xlsm](https://github.com/elp192/Stock-Data-Analysis/blob/50c9409feb6822236020c77917219d66479b64d7/green_stocks.xlsm).
 In the following, the difference between these modules and the time of execution are discussed.<br>
 The main difference between the two modules is that in Module 2, Module 1's code is refactored in which the nested loop is substituted by the For loops.
 Figures 3 and 4 (left) represent part of the code before refactoring and after refactoring, respectively.
 As shown in Figure 3 (left), in the outer For loop, two different worksheets are activated in each iteration, which can increase the execution time.
 However, Figure 4 (left) shows the refactored code that the inner loop is eliminated, and an array named ticker volume and a variable called ticker index are defined.
 In addition, to store the outputs in a worksheet, another separated For loop is created.
 Figures 3 and 4 (right) show that after refactoring code, the execution time is decreased from 0.62 seconds to 0.11 seconds.<br>

 <p img align="center" width="100%">